What Did The Generals Want? - September 29th, Hour 3

 That's not the way intelligence works.

-So if we would have released clear, if we picked, say, the presidential daily briefings from April, May, June and July and intelligence briefings that were given to the president and we were to make them public, the message to the American people would be very clear that they all did their job.
+So if we were to release, say, the presidential daily briefings from April, May, June, and July, and intelligence briefings that were given to the president, and we were to make them public, the message to the American people would be very clear that they all did their job.

 They made a proper assessment of what was happening on the ground.